How Has Covid Affected Mental Health for Kids?Aug 26, 2021

 Escalating Anxiety in Kids & Teens

-This year has been a season of uncertainty for most, mainly due to the coronavirus pandemic.
 As I transitioned to virtual visits for my patients, I witnessed firsthand the fragile psychological state so many pre-teens and teens are in as they wrestle with that chaos associated with COVID-19.
-They're often stuck at home, sharing with me how they are frustrated, disappointed, inconvenienced and worried.
+They're often stuck at home, sharing with me how they are frustrated, disappointed, inconvenienced, and worried.

 The pandemic has increased uncertainty over school experiences, how and when kids might connect with friends, family finances, vacations, part-time employment, and medical and mental health.
 This lack of a clear path forward, and our powerlessness over many factors about the direction of our lives, can lead to significant stress.